Megha849/HygieiaDocs/pages/hygieia/Plugin/pluginjenkins.md

 ---
-title: Hygieia-Jenkins Plugin
+title:
 tags:
 keywords:
 summary: Jenkins Plugin for Hygieia
 sidebar: hygieia_sidebar
 permalink: pluginjenkins.html
 ---
+## Hygieia-Jenkins Plugin

 Hygieia collectors are classified into the following types for data collection:

-- Pull-based Collectors - These collectors are used to pull all information from the DevOps tools.
+- Pull-based Collectors - These collectors pull all information from the DevOps tools.
-- Push-based Collectors - These collectors are used to collect a subset of data from the DevOps tools.
+- Push-based Collectors - These collectors collect a subset of data from the DevOps tools.

 The Hygieia-Jenkins plugin is a push-based collector that supports the Jenkins pipeline code for continuous integration and delivery.
+You can use the Hygieia-Jenkins plugin to publish data from Jenkins to the Hygieia dashboard.
+You can publish build and artifact information, sonar test results, deployment results, and Cucumber test results.
+Therefore, you need not run the corresponding collectors if you use Jenkins for build, deploy, sonar analysis and cucumber tests.

 The Hygieia-Jenkins plugin requires installation of:

-- Maven 3.3.9 and above
+- Maven (recommended version 3.3.9 and above)
-- JDK 1.8
+- JDK (recommended version 1.8)

 To configure the Hygieia-Jenkins Plugin, execute the following steps: